paaoogh/Distributed-Computing-ENES-UNAM/README.md

 ## REQUIREMENTS:
 In the aim of control the data access, NASA need to generate the proper developer credentials.
 The can be requested [here](https://api.nasa.gov).
 The limited downloading of data per hour and IP adress within different APIs is available with a demo key.
+For the moment, NASA EONET is not requiring APIs credential, but may be requested in further processes.

 ## DATA RETREIVING:
 Run the script retreive.py to get the files.
+Files are not downloaded but processed into Python dictionaries.

 The version with which we will be working is version 3, but version 2.1 is still available.

 Downloadable APIs include: Events (which is the main data for this project - GeoJson), Categories and Layers.
-A further description of the data types and the meaning of what is downloaded is depicted in this [source](https://eonet.sci.gsfc.nasa.gov/docs/v3)
+A further description of the data types and the meaning of what is downloaded is depicted in this [source](https://eonet.sci.gsfc.nasa.gov/docs/v3).
+If downloaded directly into personal computer, files without any extension will be stored; in case you want to save it as .JSON, it will have to be added manually.

 ## CONCLUSIONS:
+   1. It is very important to get to know and understand the data that you are working with in order to proceed to diverse steps.
+This includes (and is not limited to) understanding the format, data types and restrictions (such as legal protection of data).
+In this case, the first challenge faced was working and processing with no-extension files, followed by the arrangements of the data provided by EONET.

 Several stages will allow us to generate comments within this section and will be submited when apropiate.

 ## BIBLIOGRAPHY AND REFERENCES: